hfboyce/tableau_course/lessons/lesson2.md

 Well, the answer is the same in both examples the bar B is 8 times longer than bar A and circle B is 8 times larger than the area of circle A.

 Even if you were right with both of these estimates, you would have likely found it easier to compare the length of the bars over the area of the circles.
-The other question that may come to mind is are you suppose to compare diameter, radius, or area?
+The other question that may come to mind is are you supposed to compare diameter, radius, or area?

 With bars, so long are the widths are the same the ambiguity is lower for comparing objects.